Voice and Video

 NOTE

 SIP trunk plans need to be activated on your account.
-If the plan selection is not available, contact your account manager or Support.
+If the plan selection is not available, contact your account manager or Support (opens in a new tab).

 Select the number of required channels.